MantisVision/webUtils/docs/hlssupport.md

 by Apple.
 It works by breaking the overall stream into a sequence of small files.
 A list of available "streams", encoded at different bit rates, is described int a separate extended M3U playlist.

-RYSK libraries utilizes two simultanious data transports: videodata and SYK/RYSK data.
+RYSK libraries utilizes two simultaneous data transports: videodata and SYK/RYSK data.
 Currently HLS support is only implemented with the video since this is what HLS was developed for.
 However, there is an ongoing effort to provide a similar technique for adaptive download of SYK/RYSK data as well.
 As of the current version, only the first steps have been taken towards this goal which will be described in the [Data](#data) chapter.